Idaben/custom-anime-cards/README.md

 I use the migaku dictionary addon and the japanese addon, so I get the pitch accent colors thingy.
 I removed the migaku code from the card, since everybody has their own different pitch accent add-on stuff.

+IMPORTANT
+If you encounter any bugs or weird display stuffs, I am 100% sure I don't know how to fix that.
+So yeah.
+Happy studying!